Best Wireless Mice for Remote Work (2026 Ergonomic Picks)

 Marcus Webb

 Marcus Webb is a Senior Software Engineer with 15+ years of experience building and managing remote infrastructure.
-Since going fully remote in 2010, he’s tested and rebuilt his home office more times than he can count.
+Since going fully remote in 2010, he has tested and rebuilt his home office more times than he can count.
 WorkspaceWisePro is where he shares what actually works.